ucarbehlul/freecoins/content/faq.md

 Q: How much does this pay?

-A: I've decided on BTC0.00005.
-This is subject to change.
+A: This depends on the current decision and market rate.

 Q: How can I donate to the faucet?

-A:  You can donate to the faucet's bitcoin address:
+A:  You can donate to the faucet's TRK address.
-`1M4YQYJ5ssXdSf3wjyNAnP3qZeCBfq6qvc`

 Q: Hey!
 I never got my payment!

 A: This could be for one of two reasons:

 1. Just wait a while!
-Payouts are sent every day, if it's been more than a day, it might be...
+Payouts are sent periodically, if it's been more than a day, it might be...

 2. We're out of money!
 The faucet might have run out of money.